withastro/docs/src/pages/en/guides/cms/contentful.md

 CONTENTFUL_PREVIEW_TOKEN=YOUR_PREVIEW_TOKEN
 ```

-if you would like to have IntelliSense for your Contentful credentials, you can create a `env.d.ts` file in the `src/` directory and configure `ImportMetaEnv` like this:
+if you would like to have IntelliSense for your Contentful environment variables, you can create a `env.d.ts` file in the `src/` directory and configure `ImportMetaEnv` like this:

 ```ts title="src/env.d.ts"
 interface ImportMetaEnv {